- Arlington Taxicab Fares, Fees Changing Jan. 1, 2016

-- The Taxicab Rates of Fare will be on the agenda at the December 12, 2015 County Board meeting for approval
+- The Taxicab Rates of Fare were on the agenda at the December 12, 2015 County Board meeting for approval

 - Taxicab Rates of Fare, Transportation Commission, Nov.23, 7:30 p.m. in the County Board Room

 - Taxicab Certificate Applications Public Hearing, County Board Meeting, Dec.
 13, 8:30 a.m. in the County Board Room

 - Taxicab Certificate Allocation, Transportation Commission, Oct.
 30, 7:30 p.m. in the County Board Room

 - The 2014 Taxicab Certificate Allocation Report is now available.

 - Taxicab Certificates, Transportation Commission, Sept.
 4, 7:30 p.m. in the County Board Room

 - The 2014 Taxicab Certificate Determination Report is now available, including the 2014 Taxicab Certificate Application.